ameykulkarni07/Cart-Pole-Control/README.md

   - Includes training in `/Decision Transformer` and evaluation scripts in `/Evaluation`
   - Pre-trained models available in `/Decision Transformer`

 Decision Transformer was trained on 1000 episodes and evaluated on 500 episodes.
-The trained model was evaluated on 500 episodes.
 The result plots generated are for the longest episode achieved.
 The context length information is obtained from a simpler PID controller.